Program Assistant Visa Sponsorship Jobs in Massachusetts

 Which companies sponsor visas for program assistants in Massachusetts?

 Universities and academic medical centers are the most active sponsors for program assistant roles in Massachusetts.
-Employers including Harvard University, MIT, Boston University, Dana-Farber Cancer Institute, and Mass General Brigham have consistent track records of filing H-1B and other work visas for program staff.
+Employers including Harvard University, MIT, Boston University, Dana-Farber Cancer Institute, and Mass General Brigham have consistent track records of filing H-1B visa and other work visas for program staff.
 Biotech and research organizations in the Kendall Square and Longwood Medical Area corridors also sponsor regularly, particularly for roles supporting clinical or scientific programs.

 Which visa types are most common for program assistant roles in Massachusetts?